-The Louisville Institute offers four grant programmes to support both research and inquiry by scholar/pastors and scholar/educators that strengthen the religious life of North American Christians and their institutions while simultaneously advancing American religious and theological scholarship.
-These grant programs aim to serve three strategic constituencies whose competence and wellbeing are essential to the future of the church: pastors, younger scholars, and researchers and scholars for the broader church.
+The Louisville Institute offers four grant programs to support both research and inquiry by scholar/pastors and scholar/educators that strengthen the religious life of North American Christians and their institutions while simultaneously advancing American religious and theological scholarship.
+These grant programs aim to serve three strategic constituencies whose competence and well-being are essential to the future of the Church: pastors, younger scholars, and researchers and scholars for the broader Church.

 Pastoral Study Project

-The program offers pastoral leaders opportunity to conduct serious investigation of issues related to Christian life, faith, and ministry.
+The program offers pastoral leaders an opportunity to conduct serious investigation of issues related to Christian life, faith and ministry.
 Grants of up to $15,000 are available for study projects involving full or partial leave from the responsibilities of ministry.